RAPID EYE MOVEMENT & OTHER POEMS (Bay Books, 1976)

 wherever something might be missed.

-The fear of missing winds us up, we’re like small go cars
+The fear of missing winds us up, we’re like

 set in motion by a key, with that same random energy